wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_app/manual.md

 This technical manual is for installing and configuring the MultiSafepay app for Lightspeed.

-We recommend first installing the plugin in a test environment following the recommended Lightspeed installation procedure.
+We recommend first installing the app in a test environment following the recommended Lightspeed installation procedure.
 Make sure you have made a backup.

 ### Technical support
 Contact us: